lydstyl/191217-fair-refund/README.md

 # To do

-- check if totals ar ok after edit

 - make ChargeForm slimer

 - manage charge image

-- Show totals
+* Show totals

-- ChargeForm & ChargesList select then remove & add charge

-- CSS --> beta test 1 week
+* CSS --> beta test 1 week

-- font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out
+* font Awsome trash for del + for add, pencil for edit, < for back and other buton login sign in sign out

-- reset password
+* reset user password

-- fix image after upload add and select other charge

-- edit name charges list
+* settings currency of the charges list
-- when loading image hide EDIT or ADD button

-- settings with 50% percent & currency (useContext & useReducer)

-- del image when del charge
+* del image when del charge